learn-co-curriculum/phase-0-intro-to-the-cli/README.md

 Experienced developers would say "the CLI gives you more control" or that it's "more powerful."
-With a GUI you use the mouse and the keyboard to control the file system or the operating system, which going to be slower than using the command line once you become familiar with the commands.
+With a GUI you use the mouse and the keyboard to control the file system or the operating system, which is going to be slower than using the command line once you become familiar with the commands.
 In a CLI, the users only need to utilize the keyboard and may need to execute only few commands to complete the task.

-While some tasks may seem "easier" to do with a GUI, if you had a task such as renaming 100+ files in a folder, which is a very time intensive task, renaming 100+ files in a directory can be done in less than a minute with a single command in the command line!
+While some tasks may seem "easier" to do with a GUI, if you had a task such as renaming 100+ files in a folder according to a formula based on their file size, doing the same with the CLI on your side can be done in seconds.

 Other advantages include:
 * Working with computers remotely